Planning Table Guide

 - Display all appeals to the planning inspectorate

 - Display all local authority applications that relate to trees.
-If you enter just 'tree' this will include any planning applications that relate to a 'street'
+If you enter just 'tree' this will also include any planning applications that relate to a 'street'

 - Display all local authority applications and appeals that relate to buildings

 - Display all applications that include highlighted text.
-This will show all the key changes to the planning applications since the previous planning table.
+This will show the key changes to the planning applications since the previous planning table.

 You can also combine search terms.
 If you enter ':local: :decided:' then you will display all local applications that have been decided.

 The above also applies to the planning history tables.
 You can search for :local: and then sort by the reference number to see a chronological planning history for the selected postcode.

 Some of the search terms above may appear not to work.
 Your planning table may not contain that data.
 See the About page for more information.